Paul Mampilly comes across as a trustworthy and legitimate investment guru, who helps people make money in the stock market.

 My research into what this stock is eventually led me to an article on Stock Gumshoe, which states that the blockchain technology company he’s referring to (as his #1 pick), is more than likely Advanced Micro Devices (AMD).

-In any case, Paul has a range of top company stock picks for 2020 which are all part of his group of “America 2.0 stock predictions”.
-Some relate to 3D printing, some blockchain, but they all focus on emerging trends and technology.
+In any case, Paul has a range of top company stock picks which are all part of his group of “America 2.0 stock predictions”.
+Some relate to 3D printing, some blockchain, others the Internet of Things (IoT), but they all focus on emerging trends and technology.

 Overview of Paul Mampilly’s Newsletters

 After a two-decade-long career on Wall Street, Paul decided to retire and begin working for a company called Banyan Hill Publishing, where he now manages various investment services.